NordicSemiconductor/asset-tracker-cloud-app-aws-js/README.md

 - `AWS_SECRET_ACCESS_KEY`
 - `WEBAPP_STACK_NAME`

-If you have enabled the web application CI you can acquire them using the nRF Asset Tracker for AWS CLI:
+If you have enabled the web application CI of the nRF Asset Tracker for AWS (`node cli configure context stack web-app-ci 1`) you can acquire them using the nRF Asset Tracker for AWS CLI:

 ```bash
 node cli web-app-ci -s